Zeta Psi: Symbols

-Directory of the Zeta Psi Fraternity
+Zeta Psi's motto is ΤΚΦ (Tau Kappa Phi).
+The fraternity's color is white.
+Its flower is the white carnation.
+The flag of the Zeta Psi is a white field with the Greek letters ΖΨ or the words Zeta Psi written in the center in gold, piped in black.
+Its publication is The Circle.
+Its members are called Zetes.

+Publications

-First published in 1859, with two later editions in 1867 and 1883, the Catalogue of the Zeta Psi Fraternity contained names of members of the Fraternity arranged by chapters and years of initiation.
-In 1874, the Addenda to the Catalogue of the Zeta Psi Fraternity 1867-1874 was published to complement the 1867 edition of the Catalogue of the Zeta Psi Fraternity.
+First published in 1859, with two later editions in 1867 and 1883, the Catalogue of the Zeta Psi Fraternity contained names of members of the fraternity arranged by chapters and years of initiation.
+In 1874, the Addenda to the Catalogue of the Zeta Psi Fraternity 1867-1874.
 In 1888, the title was changed to the Directory of the Zeta Psi Fraternity and contact information was added for members of the Fraternity.
-Later editions of The Directory were produced in 1889, 1893, 1910, 1912, 1913, 1916, 1922, 1926, 1932, 1953, 1987, 1992, and 1998.
+The Directory was published in 1889, 1893, 1910, 1912, 1913, 1916, 1922, 1926, 1932, 1953, 1987, 1992, and 1998.
 The Semicentennial Biographical Catalogue of the Zeta Psi Fraternity of North America was published in 1899.
-This volume contained biographies of over 4000 members of Zeta Psi from 1847 to 1900 and historical information about each chapter.
-The Directory continues to be published on a regular basis and the modern version is a useful networking tool for members of the Zeta Psi Fraternity.
+This volume contains biographies of over 4,000 members of Zeta Psi and historical information about each chapter.
+The Directory continues to be published regularly and the modern version is a useful networking tool for members of the Zeta Psi Fraternity.

-Songs of the Zeta Psi Fraternity

-First published in 1871, by undergraduate members of the Psi chapter at Cornell University, Songs of the Zeta Psi Fraternity contains a collection of songs about the Zeta Psi Fraternity.
+First published in 1871 by undergraduate members of Psi chapter at Cornell University, Songs of the Zeta Psi Fraternity contains a collection of songs about the Zeta Psi Fraternity.
 Later editions appeared in 1890, 1897, 1903, 1914, and 1958.
 The Chapter, a brief compilation of poems, was also written by members of the Zeta Psi Fraternity in 1869.

-The Jubilee of the Zeta Psi Fraternity of North America

 Published in 1903, The Jubilee of the Zeta Psi Fraternity of North America is a record of the fiftieth anniversary of the Zeta Psi Fraternity.
-Likewise, The Double Diamond Jubilee of the Zeta Psi Fraternity of North America published in 1997 was an account of the one hundred and fiftieth anniversary of the Zeta Psi Fraternity, made to complement The Story of Zeta Psi.
+Likewise, The Double Diamond Jubilee of the Zeta Psi Fraternity of North America published in 1997, was an account of the one hundred and fiftieth anniversary of the Zeta Psi Fraternity, made to complement The Story of Zeta Psi.
 Both volumes include historical information on the fraternity and its chapters.

-The Circle
+Published in 1928, with two later editions, The Story of Zeta Psi contains the detailed history of the fraternity and each chapter founded up to the point of publication.

 First published in June 1909, The Circle is the annual publication of the fraternity.
-The corresponding secretary has the duty of filing a report for The Circle every year.
+The corresponding secretary files a report for The Circle every year.
 The Circle was preceded by other periodic publications that were unsuccessful.
-These publications were "The Zeta Psi Monthly" published in 1883; "The Zeta Psi Quarterly" published from 1884 to 1886; and "The Bulletin of the Zeta Psi Fraternity of North America" first published in 1897.
+These publications were The Zeta Psi Monthly published in 1883; The Zeta Psi Quarterly published from 1884 to 1886; and The Bulletin of the Zeta Psi Fraternity of North America first published in 1897.

-The Story of Zeta Psi

-Published in 1928, with two later editions, The Story of Zeta Psi contains the detailed history of the fraternity and each chapter founded up to the point of publication.

-Pledge Manual of the Zeta Psi Fraternity of North America

 The first published in 1942, the Pledge Manual of the Zeta Psi Fraternity of North America remains in publication and is a crucial source of information for men pledging the Zeta Psi Fraternity.